 9. Caribbean Crop Over

-At the end of each sugarcane season, Barbados puts on its biggest festival of the year and they call it Crop Over Summer Festival.
-It’s the island’s most popular and colourful get together and it’s origins can be traced all the way back to the 1700’s when Barbados was the world’s largest sugar producer.
+The Crop Over Summer Festival takes place at the end of each sugarcane season.
+It’s the island’s most popular and colourful get together and its origins can be traced all the way back to the 1700s when Barbados was the world’s largest sugar producer.

-When the sugar industry on the island declined in the 1940’s, this famous festival followed suit, but luckily it was revived along with other elements of Barbadian culture in 1974 and today it’s a culture infused extravaganza and it attracts hundreds of party lovers from around the world.
+When the sugar industry on the island declined in the 1940s, this famous festival followed suit, but luckily it was revived along with other elements of Barbadian culture in 1974.
+Today it’s a culture-infused extravaganza that attracts hundreds of party lovers from around the world.

 10. BH3 Barbados